In January 2019 we re-designed our ward structures at University Hospital around a geographic ward model that

 Lack of improvement infrastructure

-Improvement in daily milieu
+Improvement work included in daily flow

 Lack of team specific data